Lee Carroll: Channelings

 Originally an economics major who ran a technical audio business for 30 years, Carroll states in his books that he began to channel communication with an entity from "beyond the veil" called "Kryon" in 1989.
 In his early books Kryon is presented as an entity from the "magnetic service", who is said to be responsible for reconstruction of the magnetic grid of the Earth, the reconstruction of which is necessary in view of the changing spirituality and new evolutionary tasks of humanity.
 In later books Lee Carroll describes Kryon as an angelic loving entity from the Source (or "Central Sun") who has been with the Earth "since the beginning" and belongs to the same "Family" of the Archangel Michael.
-The context of using the words "angelic", "archangel" and others is, however, a New Age one, while traditional interpretations of these terms are reevaluated and some connotations are expanded to much metaphilosophical and pan-spiritual meaning.
+The context of using the words "angelic", "archangel" and others is a New Age one, while traditional interpretations of these terms are reevaluated and some connotations are expanded to much metaphilosophical and pan-spiritual meaning.
 He claims the information he publishes, both printed and online, is intended to help humans "ascend to a higher vibrational level", which, according to his books, is synonymous to overall mental, spiritual and physical evolution.

 In his books Carroll provides descriptions of the nature of the channeling process (both his own and that of other channelers, mediums, and clairvoyants), according to which, no channeler is able to convey the received information perfectly, due to bias in individual background and the source being "beyond conventional reality".
 Carroll says the channeling converted into words or text should not be taken literally, but rather serve as a help to tune one's subtle perception to the original message (which transcends the limits of human perception).

 Carroll's Kryon series elaborated a number of popular New Age concepts.
 Amongst them are co-creating, spiritual contracts, karmic imprints, karmic implants, magnetic layers (strands) of human DNA, karmic groups, synchronicity, ascension, helpers from other star systems etc.

 Another topic touched in many of his books is the 2012 transition.
 According to Lee Carroll, Kryon's message was that the 2012 transition was going to happen on the level of sub-conscious, archetypal energy and open up new avenues to humanity's collective mind.

 According to Carroll, Kryon's messages about Earth include, among others, the Earth being a living entity with an individual consciousness, who cooperates with humans.
 The relationship between the Earth and humans is elaborated based on the "magnetic field" interactions.

 Throughout the whole Kryon series, the concept of reincarnation is often discussed.
 Many of Kryon's "messages" include subtle details of the mechanics of reincarnation, including the value and purpose of human life and death, which are philosophically consonant with the dharmic approaches.
 The books are written from a Western perspective, however, while Christian and Bible-based spiritual mysticism is present in the wording and expressive style.

 His later channelings discuss the Intelligent design premise and directions of future evolution of science and spirituality.